Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 Doctors are able to prescribe, diagnose, and treat patients in all 50 states and Washington, D.C.

 NPs can expect to earn an average annual nurse practitioner salary that is a little more than half of what doctors make.
-The lowest 10% of NPs earn less than $84,120, while the highest 10% earn $190,900.
+The lowest 10% of NPs earn less than $84,120, while the highest 10% earn over $190,900.
 Salaries can also depend on the work setting.
 Those who work in hospitals earn a little over $10,000 more than those working in educational ones.

 While physicians who have a doctor of medicine (M.D.) or doctor of osteopathic medicine (D.O.) generally earn around $100,000 more than NPs on average, their salary depends on their specialization.
 For example, pediatricians earn an average of $184,750 per year and anesthesiologists earn $271,440.